 Second, if you haven’t filed yet, we have coaches available to meet with you to find a better option than bankruptcy if at all possible.
 Our ultimate goal is to help you find financial peace and change your family tree.
 Bankruptcy is a setback, but your situation—no matter how bad—is never hopeless.

-Third, if you think there’s any possible way to avoid bankruptcy, we’d like to introduce you to Financial Peace University: a nine-week online or group program that will teach you how to get out of debt the right way.
+Third, if you think there’s any possible way to avoid bankruptcy, we’d like to introduce you to Ramsey+, a real money plan for real people.
+Start a free trial today.